Better Data on Plastic Value Chain Needed to Mitigate Plastic Pollution

 Photo: Freepik.

 Plastic has become an integral part of our lives, both for the good and the bad.
-While the material is practical and useful, our dependence on plastics isn’t followed by proper waste management systems.
+While the material is practical and useful, our dependence on plastics is unfortunately not followed by proper waste management systems.
 Understanding the flow of the plastic lifecycle is crucial in mitigating plastic pollution.
 A report by the Economic Research Institute for ASEAN and East Asia (ERIA) examines the data availability on the plastic value chain in ASEAN countries.

 Urgent Issues of Plastic Pollution